Best Wedding Venues Kerala: ₹50K-₹25L With Prices (2026)

 Munnar & Idukki

-Munnar's rolling tea plantations and cool climate make it one of the most romantic wedding destinations in South India.
+Munnar's rolling tea plantations and cool climate make it one of the most romantic wedding destinations in South India, and our Munnar destination wedding guide walks through resort selection and seasonal timing.
 Weddings here feel like mountain retreats — guests enjoy the scenery, the weather is reliably pleasant (15–25°C year-round), and the intimate venue sizes encourage a close-knit celebration.

 What makes Munnar unique: The altitude (1,500–2,000m) means genuinely cool weather, which is a rare luxury for a Kerala wedding.
 Morning mist over tea gardens creates a visual backdrop that's difficult to replicate with any amount of decor budget.